Noted hockey author Allyson Tufts knows the key role that minor hockey volunteers play in ensuring amateur hockey can operate.

-Invested – utilize time and skills for the purpose or achievement of goals associated with Hockey Alberta.
+- Invested - utilizing time and skills for the purpose or achievement of goals associated with Hockey Alberta.

-Professional – demonstrate behavior of the highest standard regardless of the audience.
+- Professional - demonstrating behavior of the highest standard regardless of the audience.

 The information provided by Hockey Alberta’s Committees to the Chief Executive Officer helps direct:

-- strategic decisions such as the body checking decision, and
+- Strategic decisions such as the body checking decision.

-Committees that fit this role include, but are not limited to: Senior Male, Junior B/C, Female, Minor Leagues, Player Safety, Aboriginal Hockey, and Operations Advisory committees.
+Committees that fit this role include: Senior Male, Junior B/C, Female, and Player Safety committees.

 Hockey Alberta Committees also fulfill some of the key functions of the organization, including human resources, and the day-to-day administration of the game.
 Administrative responsibilities include: